asaidomar/jellyrick/README.md

 | administrator | administrator | Secure_password4 |

 - There are three Oauth2 scopes: "administrator", "moderator" and "user", they match the user roles configured in db.
+- When requesting a token with /login, user must select a scope
 - Only users with administrator and moderator set to 1 in db can get a token (/api/v1/login) that enable access to "/user" and "/report" routes.
 - Only users with moderator set to 1 in db can get a token (/api/v1/login) that enable access to put delete "/comment" routes.
 - All users can access character episode and login routes.